AlanMcGirr/visa-approval-prediction/README.md

 This project aims to build a machine learning model that predicts the approval status of visa applications based on applicant and employer attributes.
 It was completed as part of the Module 5 Capstone for the DSBA program.

----

-## 📂 Project Structure
-visa-approval-prediction/
-├── data/
-# Contains the EasyVisa.csv dataset
-├── demo/
-# Instructions and link to the live demo app
-├── notebooks/
-# Jupyter notebooks for EDA, modeling, and evaluation
----

 ## 💡 Objective